 Educational Maintenance Allowance is only available in Scotland, Wales and Northern Ireland.

 This allowance helps young people aged 16 to 19 stay in education.
 The amount is based on the income of the adults who are responsible for the young person.
+If you qualify, you get £30 a week.
+This money is paid into your bank account every 2 weeks.
 It will not affect any benefits the adult is claiming.

 In Scotland, contact your school, college or local council.
 Visit mygov.scot for more information.